You've been admitted! Now what? Read below for important pre-arrival information.

 Whether you are travelling to class or just running errands, Arcata is safe and easy to get around.
 From the Humboldt County bus system to car rentals, there are plenty of transportation options to help you reach your destination.
 Arcata is a very bike friendly town, and students can walk everywhere.
 Students can also use the Bicycle Learning Center on campus—it's a student volunteer run program that provides tools and knowledge for learning to repair and maintain your bike.

-Humboldt State’s Jack Pass provides unlimited free ride access on the Humboldt County bus systems.
+Cal Poly Humboldt's Jack Pass provides unlimited free ride access on the Humboldt County bus systems.
 Save car and parking expenses and help protect the environment at the same time.
-Simply slide your HSU student identification card through the bus fare box to receive a free ride.
+Simply slide your Humboldt student identification card through the bus fare box to receive a free ride.

 For more information about Arcata and Humboldt County: